ivanMC-A/CompPhysProject/README.md

 ![alt text](images/image-1.png)

+Looking at the MSE, we notice that it is in average larger than that of the ESN by an order of magnitude.
+The next step of this project would be to find a more suitable approximation to the tanh function that better predicts the Mackey Glass data.

 While we encountered challenges in the implementation of the electo-optical delay reservoir computer, we believe that our approximation using the sin^2 function is a big step in the right direction.

 ## Background